kueckelheim/gpt-api/README.md

-# My Backend App
+# GPT-API

-This is a simple backend application built with TypeScript, Express, Handlebars, and Faker.
-It serves as a demonstration of a common backend architecture.
+This project is a backend application that integrates with OpenAI's GPT-4 model to simulate a sales manager for an online clothing store.
+It is built with TypeScript, Express, Handlebars, and OpenAI's API.
+The core objective of this project is to serve as a proof of concept, demonstrating how OpenAI's `function calling/tools` feature can enable ChatGPT to interact with backend services.
+In this scenario, it can access the `productService` to retrieve existing products and create invoices.

 ## Project Structure

 ```
-my-backend-app
+gpt-api
 ├── src
 │   ├── app.ts                # Entry point of the application
 │   ├── controllers           # Contains controllers for handling requests